bubtroniq/mountain_bike_trails/README.md

 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
 I achieved that by:

 * Using semantic HTML
-* Using descriptive alt atributes on imageson the site.
+* Using descriptive alt atributes on images, iframes and a tags on the site.
 * Ensuring that there is a sufficient colour contrast throughout the site

 ### Technologies Used